janriha13git/janriha13git/README.md

-PhD student at Institute of Parasitology of Czech Adacemy of Sciences at České Budějovice 🧬🦠🌿
+PhD student at Institute of Parasitology of Czech Adacemy of Sciences at České Budějovice 🧬🦠🌿🇨🇿

-🇨🇿 Czechia 🇨🇿

 <!--
 **janriha13git/janriha13git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.